yuvalp01/viewings/documentation/Viewings feature/viewing-app.md

-# **Apartment Viewings – Full Business Improvement Plan**
+## Viewings – Full Business Improvement Plan

-This document explains how to fully use the new DB structures to improve the apartment‑viewing workflow, reduce mistakes, and make more accurate investment decisions.
-All stages are integrated with the new tables: `apartmentViewings`, `apartmentViewingCostItems`, and `auth.apartmentViewingsVisibility`.
+This document explains how to fully use the new DB structures to improve the viewing workflow, reduce mistakes, and make more accurate investment decisions.
+All stages are integrated with the new tables: `viewings`, `viewingCostItems`, and `auth.viewingsVisibility`.

 ---

-# **⭐ Stage 1 — Remote Analysis (Before Visiting)**
+### ⭐ Stage 1 — Remote Analysis (Before Visiting)

 When receiving ad links from agents, record only the basic information.